What is neuro-optometric vision rehabilitation?

 Neuro-optometric vision rehabilitation is the term used to describe the individualized treatment regimen for a patient with visual deficits as a direct result of neurological injury and disease.
 This treatment plan is based off of the results of a comprehensive neuro-optometric examination and may include patient education on adaptive techniques to cope with neurologic vision loss, tinted lenses to improve contrast sensitivity/glare/light sensitivity, prism lenses to alleviate double vision or help with spatial orientation and neurologic visual field loss, and vision therapy.

 Vision therapy is a very broad term that can encompass a variety of types of treatment.
-This can be frustrating for patients who are told they need post-concussion"vision therapy" but don't know what type.
+This can be frustrating for patients who are told they need post-concussion or traumatic brain injury"vision therapy" but don't know what type.
 At Virginia Neuro-Optometry we perform orthoptics vision therapy which is scientifically evidence-based and shown to remediate both developmental and acquired (brain injury/concussion/stroke) oculomotor dysfunction (convergence and accommodative disorders).
-For more information on neuro-optometric rehabilitation we recommend you visit the NORA (Neuro-Optometric Rehabilitation Association) website (click here)
+For more information on neuro-optometric rehabilitation we recommend you visit the NORA (Neuro-Optometric Rehabilitation Association) website (click here).

 What is orthoptics vision therapy?